amanita-online/amanita-online.github.io/content/home/demo.md

 +++

 {{% callout note %}}
-The microdosing of Amanita muscaria mushrooms has gained popularity all over the world. **Amanita Transdermal Patch** - is a unique 💡 product that combines the natural power of mushroom with ease of use and application security.
+The microdosing of Amanita muscaria mushrooms has gained popularity all over the world. **Amanita Transdermal Patch** - is an unique 💡 product that combines the natural power of mushroom with ease of use and application security.
 {{% /callout %}}